andyboeh/mediola2mqtt/README.md

 The Mediola AIO Gateway v4 supports a simple HTTP API for control and broadcasts status changes via UDP on port 1902.
 The script provides a UDP socket server that listens for the status changes, interprets them and publishes them via MQTT.
-This is useful for buttons/switches, but could also be used for the state of a blind (not yet implemented).
+This is useful for buttons/switches, but can also be used for the state of a blind (only implemented for Elero).

 Controlling a blind or other device is done via HTTP, by interpreting MQTT messages and triggering the HTTP API.